Sigeband/PCF8474-7-SEGMENT-DISPLAY/README.md

 ![PCF8574-pins](https://github.com/Sigeband/PCF8474-7-SEGMENT-DISPLAY/assets/114338337/4ba14030-080b-4963-b8c1-dac80deac128)

-""
+- PCF8574 pin -> Arduino Pin
-Pins 1, 2, 3 -> GND
+- 1, 2, 3 -> GND
-Pins 8 -> GND
+- 8 -> GND
-Pins 14, 15 -> SDA, SCL; they are pulled up via 4.7k resistors connected to 5v"
+- 14, 15 -> SDA, SCL; they are pulled up via 4.7k resistors connected to 5v"
-Pins 16 -> 5v
+- 16 -> 5v
-All the LEDs' positive terminals are connected to 5v, with a single 330-ohm resistor in between.
+- All the LEDs' positive terminals are connected to 5v, with a single 330-ohm resistor in between.
-""